Hoyasumii/avengers-endgame/README.md

 [In a burst of anger, Bruce grabs a bench and hurls it clear across the lake.
 His anger spent, he turns to the others with a resigned look on his face]

 BRUCE BANNER: She's not coming back.
 We have to make it worth it.
-We h
+We ha